We've grouped the most frequently asked questions into the following categories.

 Is there a minimum grade average or class rank expectation for applicants?

 No, but we understand that because Brown tends to attract applicants who have done exceptionally well, there may be a misconception that only straight A students are admitted.
-The fact is that it does not make sense for us to focus solely on grades.
+The fact is that it does not make sense for us to focus solely on grades as there other indications of academic and intellectual talent.
 We know that grades at one school are not awarded in the same way as they are at another school.
-The same applies to class ranks.
+The same applies to class rank.
 Everything else being equal, students with high grades often do stand out among our applicants, but we do not make our admissions decisions based on a grade average or class rank without also considering the many other factors that help us gauge an applicant's promise.

 How does Brown evaluate my high school record?

 The most important consideration is your high school performance and preparedness.
 When it comes to assessing performance, we look beyond your grades to also consider how well you have mastered certain skills associated with learning.
 We review your teacher recommendations to get a sense of your curiosity, problem-solving abilities, openness to different points of view, ability to express yourself orally and in writing, work ethic, etc. To assess preparedness, we review the depth and breadth of the academic learning you have undertaken thus far.
 We want to know whether you have taken advantage of the courses available to you in your school, and whether you have challenged yourself in advanced classes, and whether have stretched yourself with outside-of-school educational opportunities.

 Does Brown take into account the level of competition at different high schools?